 The Visual Explorer already includes a small but growing selection of international channels including Belarus TV, Germany’s Deutsche Welle (DW) English, Qatar’s Al Jazeera English, Russia’s Channel One, NTV, Russia 1, Russia 24 and Russia Today, Ukraine’s Espreso and the United Kingdom’s BBC News London.

-Today those channels are joined by 9 more: Algeria’s Canal Algérie, the United Kingdom’s GB News, Jordan TV, Palestinian Satellite Channel, Portugal’s RTP Internacional (RTPi), the United Arab Emirates’ Sharjah TV, Southern Sudan Television, Sudan State TV and the Republic of Congo’s Télé Congo.
-With the exception of GB News that launched on June 13, 2021, all nine channel archives run from January 1, 2020 to present.
+Today those channels are joined by 9 more: Algeria’s Canal Algérie, Jordan TV, Palestinian Satellite Channel, Portugal’s RTP Internacional (RTPi), the United Arab Emirates’ Sharjah TV, Southern Sudan Television, Sudan State TV and the Republic of Congo’s Télé Congo.
+All nine channel archives run from January 1, 2020 to present.

 Television news across the world is both highly similar and incredibly different.
 Some channels tell the news primarily through newsreaders in studios, others rely more heavily on first person reporting from the field and still others tell the news largely through political and religious leaders, panel discussions and interviews with ordinary citizens.
 Some channels focus on hard news, others on commentary and some use news primarily to promote government and cultural narratives.
 Some countries rely on commercial advertising to support television news, while others focus more heavily on music, cultural programming, public service announcements, government statements or religious content between segments.
 Studio environs range from staid to ornate to technicolor vibrance.
 Even presentation styles vary from speakers primarily facing the camera to primarily looking offscreen.
 Yet, media scholars have struggled to study this rich diversity due to the inaccessibility of global television news for scholarly research.